moneypot-com/shiba/README.md

 #### fair

-Shows a link to an explanation of bustabit's provable fairness.
+Shows a link to an explanation of MoneyPot's provable fairness.

 #### help